 The exegete and Hadith master Ibn Abī Ḥātim cites a gloss by Abū Ṣakhr [Ḥumayd b.
 Ziyād al-Kharrāṭ al-Miṣrī (d.
-189/805), a truthful (ṣadūq) narrator] that bi-badanika means bi-dirʿika, that is, ‘We shall deliver you with your breast-plate’ (Tafsīr), meaning Firʿawn’s encrusted breastplate—famous for its jewels and pearls—was preserved along with his body to help identify him, because some of the Children of Isrāʾīl refused to believe that Firʿawn had been drowned, and had begun to acknowledge Pharaonic claims to immortality.
+189/805), a truthful (ṣadūq) narrator], wherein he says bi-badanika means bi-dirʿika, that is, ‘We shall deliver you with your breast-plate’ (Tafsīr), meaning Firʿawn’s encrusted breastplate—famous for its jewels and pearls—was preserved along with his body to help identify him, because some of the Children of Isrāʾīl refused to believe that Firʿawn had been drowned, and had begun to acknowledge Pharaonic claims to immortality.
 Thus Allah Most High caused the body of Firʿawn to be thrown up onto an elevated terrain (najwa)—“looking red, as if he were a bull” (Ṭabarī; Qurṭubī)—so that the Israelites could see it (Ṭabarī, Tafsīr; Thaʿlabī, Kashf; Samarqandī, Baḥr; Samʿānī, Tafsīr; Ibn ʿAṭiyya, Muḥarrar; Ibn Kathīr, Tafsīr; Zamakhsharī, Kashshāf, sub Q 10:92).
-Some early authorities declare the breastplate gloss of badan “spurious and meaningless” (Akhfash, Maʿānī; Naḥḥās, Iʿrāb; cf. Qurṭubī, Shawkānī), although a later authority asserts “all the glosses are mutually compatible” (Ibn Kathīr, Tafsīr).
+However, some early authorities declare the breastplate gloss of badan “spurious and meaningless” (Akhfash, Maʿānī; Naḥḥās, Iʿrāb; cf. Qurṭubī, Shawkānī), although Ibn Kathīr asserts “all the glosses are mutually compatible” (Tafsīr).

 The “Body” in Q 38:34